willklein/design-system-success/slides.md

 Developers aren't going to use the design system because it exists.

-They are going to use whatever helps them ship their team's product.
+They are going to use whatever helps them ship their team's product. (edit) -->

--->
 ---

 > Be so good they can't ignore you

 <!--
-I love this quote from actor Steve Martin.
+I love this quote from the actor Steve Martin.

-But what makes a design system "good?"
+But what makes a design system "good?" (edit)

 Our design and our code were both very good.
 As good as you would hope, and as we would deliver my first major release the following May, I truly believed they were excellent.